-Define the priority group(s) People with a conviction 2.
-Update the Priority Group clause in the Social Value Schedule included in the Conditions of Contract X.X Contracting Authority's Priority Groups For a person to qualify as a member of the Contracting Authority's Priority Groups, the Supplier must ensure that they satisfy one of the following categories: • a person with a conviction 3.
-Include a line to reflect the inclusion of a priority group and increased Social Value Initiative Amoun t Social Value points (pro- rata) Social Value Paid Employment Points under each appropriate for people who face barriers to employment 52 person 75 Social Value Indicator in the: a.
-Social Value Points Matrix b.
-Social Value for a person who fits a Contracting Authority priority group as detailed at Click here to enter text weeks of FTE 90 Delivery Plan Work Placements • for people who face barriers to employment 4 weeks 10 for a person who fits a Contracting Authority priority group as detailed at Click here to enter text FTE 15
+1. Define the priority grou People with a conviction 2.
+Update the Priority Gro clause in th Social Value Schedule included in Conditions Contract up e e X.X Contracting Authority's Priority Groups For a person to qualify as a member of the Contracting Authority's Priority Groups, the Supplier must ensure that they satisfy one of the following categories: • a person with a conviction 3.
+Include a ling reflect the inclusion of priority grow and increase ia up Social Value Initiative Amount Social Value points (pro- rata) Social Value Paid Employment Points under each appropriate Social Value for people who face barriers to employment 52 person weeks 75 Indicator in a.
+Social \ Points I b.
+Social \ Delivery /alue Matrix /alue for a person who fits a Contracting Authority priority group as detailed at Click here to enter text of FTE 90 , Work Placements for people who face barriers to employment 4 weeks FTE 10 for a person who fits a Contracting Authority priority group as detailed at Click here to enter text 15